manugh1/Spring-Anti-Fraud-System/README.md

 and provide a full integration test of the application.
 The code coverage is 96% for classes, 87% for methods and 83% for lines.

-_You need to have a MySQL server running on your machine in order to run the integration tests._
+_You need to have a MySQL server running and a database set up created in order to run the tests._

 ## License